Kentwood, Michigan: Library

 Kentwood is located within the Kent District Library district.
 The Kentwood Branch Library opened in 2010 on Breton Avenue, next to Kentwood City Hall.
 Mayor Stephen Kepley, who at the time was the City Engineer, was the project manager for the new library.
 The library was named the Richard L. Root Library after Kentwood's fifth mayor, who led the city commission and residents in approving a dedicated millage for its construction.

 The library is located next to an old landfill that received federal funds to make it one of the many superfund sites in the United States.
 The Environmental Protection Agency and Kent County installed a methane flare to burn excess methane from the decaying landfill in 2015.
 Previously, the Kentwood Library had been located on Kalamazoo Avenue south of 44th Street, on property donated by the Bowen/Stauffer family.

 Public schools

-The main public school district in Kentwood is the Kentwood Public Schools, consisting of one high school, one freshman campus, three middle schools, ten active elementary schools, and one closed elementary school which has become home to the early childhood programs:
+The main public school district in Kentwood is Kentwood Public Schools, consisting of one high school, one freshman campus, three middle schools, ten active elementary schools, and one closed elementary school which has become home to the early childhood programs: